ThatTimothy/wally-registry-builder/README.md

 <summary>How often are newer versions checked?</summary>

-Every hour, but may vary based on GitHub's Action Runners' availability
+Every 15 minutes, but may vary based on GitHub's Action Runners' availability

 </details>